jasonsilberman/boat/README.md

 ### `...`
 All options that you pass to `boat.run()` will be passed down to the reporter that is used.
 So, if your reporter accepts additionally arguments, you can put them in here.

+## Roadmap
+Features coming in future releases:

+- *cli*.
+You will be able to call `boat` from the command line.
+- *watch*.
+You will be able to have `boat` watch for changes in your tests and continually run them.

 ## License
 `boat` is licensed under the MIT [license](LICENSE).